Vietnam.vn - Nền tảng quảng bá Việt Nam

 Gastrointestinal bleeding in children often has many clinical manifestations such as vomiting blood, black stools or bloody stools accompanied by other symptoms such as abdominal pain, painful swallowing, belching, heartburn, poor appetite, fatigue, dizziness, weight loss, pale skin.

-Gastrointestinal bleeding occurs mainly due to improper diet such as children using a lot of stimulants (beer, alcohol, coffee), eating a lot of spicy, fried foods, eating at irregular times, eating in a hurry, not chewing thoroughly.
+Gastrointestinal bleeding occurs mainly due to improper diet such as children using a lot of stimulants (beer, alcohol, coffee), eating a lot of spicy, fried foods, eating at irregular meals, eating in a hurry, not chewing thoroughly.

-Children may have irregular activities: not getting enough sleep, staying up too late, not resting after eating, rushing to do physical activities, running, playing sports, or playing video games, stressful study pressure...
+Children may have irregular activities: not getting enough sleep, staying up too late, not resting after eating, rushing to do physical activities, running, playing sports , or playing video games, stressful study pressure...

 Some children abuse too many drugs such as painkillers and anti-inflammatory drugs.
 H.pylori infection damages the lining of the stomach and duodenum.

 Doctor Nguyen Huu Hieu warns that gastrointestinal bleeding is a common digestive disease in children.
-In many cases, it can be benign, but in many cases, timely intervention and emergency care are needed to avoid complications and death.
+In many cases, it can be benign, but in many cases, timely intervention and emergency care is needed to avoid complications and death.

-Cardiovascular risk of renal dialysis patients
+Cardiovascular risk of kidney dialysis patients

 Patients with artificial kidney have a much higher risk of cardiovascular death than the general population, specifically the rate of coronary artery disease increases >40%, left ventricular hypertrophy 20%-75% and heart failure 40%.
 This cardiovascular complication occurs at all ages in patients on artificial kidney.